NatashaPredov/NatashaPredov/README.md

 *What is the name of the company?*

---The company that I will be focusing on for Challenge #1 is NerdWallet--
+The company that I will be focusing on for Challenge #1 is NerdWallet<br/>

 * *When was the company incorporated?* Nerdwallet was incorporated on 03/02/2010